Winnipeg Metropolitan Region: Population

 The population of the Winnipeg Metro Region is greatly concentrated within the city of Winnipeg itself, which has 86.5% of the Region's population residing in less than 6% of its land area.
 On the provincial level, the city has 54.9% of the province's population, while the Region's share is 63.5%.

 Ethnicity

-Note: Totals greater than 100% due to multiple origin responses.

 Language

 The question on knowledge of languages allows for multiple responses.
-The following figures are from the 2021 Canadian Census, and lists languages that were selected by at least 1,000 respondents.

 Governance

 Regional partnership is led by a board of governors.
 As of 2021, board members include: